Understanding The Relationship Between Bond Prices and YieldsOctober 25, 2015

 Hence we can now deduce that bond price is inversely linked to the yield.
 Meaning, if bond price goes up, yield goes down and above calculation can be used to demonstrate the same.

 Interested in learning more about Bonds?
 Then why not enrol in our online 8 week Certification in Capital Markets program (CCM).
 It is a comprehensive, short-term instructor led program that provides aspirants with a thorough understanding of Financial Instruments and Capital Market Operations through 34 hours of videos and 20 hours of live webinars.
-Details about the program can be found here.

 Learn this and much more from senior bankers and traders at Imarticus.
 Imarticus Learning is India’s leading Financial Services and Analytics professional education institutes.
 Our courses are designed by industry experts to impart practical skills and knowledge.
 We have accreditations with CISI, the largest and most widely respected professional body in the securities and investment industry in the UK and in a growing number of major financial centers around the world.
 Our Faculty & Management includes Sr. Bankers from tier 1 banks with a combined experience of over 150 years in the Global Banking & Financial Services, and of course Placement Alliance – association with 25+ Global investment banks such as J.P.
 Morgan, Deutsche Bank, Morgan Stanley, Goldman Sachs, Barclays, Bank Of America, and many more.